SunilSyal/Alexa-Video-Tutorials/1 - Hello World/README.md

-# Alexa-Hello-World - 2 Way Sample App
+# Alexa-Hello-World - 2 Way Communication App

 A very simple step by step, 12:56 minutes demo (see video at the end of read me) of developing very simple skill of 2 way communication with Alexa.